gbenezer/ControlODESymulation/README.md

 ---

 ## License
 This project is licensed under the GNU Affero General Public License v3.0 (or later).
 The licence file is in the repository here: [LICENSE](LICENSE)

 If you run a modified version of this software on a network, you must provide the complete corresponding source code to users of that service, as required by the AGPL.

 Using this software internally or as an unmodified dependency does not require you to release your own source code.
 Only modifications to this software that are made available over a network must be shared, as required by the AGPL.

+### License Rationale
+Why this project uses the AGPL

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL) by design.

+My primary goal is wide adoption by researchers, academic institutions, and non-SaaS organizations, while ensuring that improvements made for public-facing use remain available to the community.

+The AGPL helps achieve this balance by:

+- Allowing anyone to use the software freely, including for internal, commercial, and academic purposes
+- Encouraging collaboration and reproducibility, especially in research and applied settings
+- Preventing the software from being used in public services without contributing improvements back

+In practice, this means:
+- If you use the software as-is, there are no additional obligations
+- If you modify the software and run it as a public or networked service, those modifications must be shared under the same license

+This ensures that advances made using this project, especially in publicly accessible systems, remain available for others to learn from, build upon, and verify.

 ---